mmeyer2k/valhalla/readme.md

 At its core, the primary functions of valhalla are:
 - to provide a LAN accessible dns server with highly customizable white and black lists
 - to use dnscrypt to securely forward dns queries over HTTPS
-- to (optionally) forward all internet-bound traffic from the vm through a vpn server for extra privacy
+- to (optionally) forward all internet-bound traffic from the vm through a VPN server for extra privacy
 - to present an open HTTP proxy that any computer can use, which allows them to take advantage of the dns rules and vpn tunnel (if used)
 - to use continuously updated copies of the very good blocklists at [notracking/hosts-blocklists](https://github.com/notracking/hosts-blocklists) to block spam, ads, malware, telemetry and tons of other garbage
 - to be able to quickly switch between three ruleset strictness modes